equelin/Unity-Powershell/README.md

 ![](./Medias/Unity-Powershell-Demo-01.gif)

-With this module (version 0.15.0) you can manage:
+With this module you can manage:

 - System (DNS, NTP...)
 - Pools (virtual and physical deployments)